 The 2 in 1 is great at collecting grass thanks to the larger trailing wings.
 Lift blades are available with larger wings, but bigger will require an engine powerful enough to move them.

 3 in 1

-The Mulching blade typically has a leading edge that’s curved, this allows the blade to cut the grass at different heights.
+The Mulching blade (3 in 1) typically has a leading-edge that’s curved, this allows the blade to cut the grass at different heights.
 The trailing edge is fitted with a curved wing to help move the grass clippings to the grass bag.

 3M Ear Defenders

 Lawnmowers can produce over 100 dB which is more than enough to damage your ears.
 I like the quality of the 3M products, I’ve been using them for years.
 This set of ear defenders has an NRR of 24 dB (Noise Reduction Rating).
 The set is Bluetooth connected, so no cables to mess about with, you can seamlessly connect to your phone, listen to music, and take calls as the headset has a built-in mic.
 Pretty cool!
 Picture links to Amazon.com.

 Constant vibration can damage the nerves in your hands, It’s known as Hand Arm Vibration Syndrome (HAVS) and it’s not repairable.
 Mowers as you know create a lot of vibration which is transmitted through your hands.
 I wear Mechanix gloves in the workshop when using air tools, they’re made with thermoplastic padding material that absorbs and dissipates vibration.
 Picture links to Amazon.com.